Risk Factors And Age

 Click the Pancreatic Cancer Risk Calculator tool from The Siteman Cancer Center to help determine what your pancreatic cancer risk factors are and what you may be able to do to reduce your chances of being diagnosed.

-Although more research needs to be done, there is evidence that the following risk factors could increase your chances of being diagnosed with pancreatic cancer.
-A large study demonstrated that the combination of smoking, long-standing diabetes and a poor diet increases the risk of pancreatic cancer beyond any one of the following factors alone:
+Although more research needs to be done, there is evidence that smoking, long-standing diabetes and a poor diet increases the risk of pancreatic cancer beyond any one of the following factors alone:

 Factors that may or may not increase your risk of pancreatic cancer include: